 Inspired by a British artist

 The Secret is part of a tradition of “armchair treasure hunts” popular in the late 1970s and early 80s.
 The genre was created and defined by Kit Williams’s novel Masquerade.
 Considered the most famous and successful of the genre, the story acts as a guide to find an 18-carat rabbit pendant hidden in Bedfordshire, England.
 This story provided the stimulus for Preiss, who also used riddles and maps to reveal his secret locations.
 While it didn’t receive as much critical recognition, Preiss’s novel is still hugely popular today.

 Preiss gives the reader clues to find these secret locations in the form of riddles and maps.
-Each hiding place is described by a verse which hints at the location using riddles.
+Each hiding place is described by a verse that hints at the location using riddles.
 Adjacent is a picture, which often contains a map.
 For example, many believe the Golden Gate Park is hidden in the lady’s dress on the San Francisco clue.
 Buried at these locations is a clear box containing a casque, a small ceramic container.
 Inside the casque is a key.
 These keys were then to be exchanged with Preiss for the “wonderstones” or precious gems, worth a combined total of $10,000.

 A secret treasure hunt never solved

 Sadly, this fantastical dream of humans liberating the Fair People was never realized.
 As of writing this article, only three of the 12 casques have been found.
 Preiss traveled around North America, burying his 12 treasures, and revealing the locations to no one.
 In 2005, Preiss died unexpectedly in a car accident.
 With him, he took the secret of the remaining casques.